kornix/perl-NetBox-Client/README.md

 - **new(OPTIONS)**

-    NetBox::API object constructor.
+    NetBox::Client object constructor.
 Is used as follows:

-        my $netbox = NetBox::API->new(
+        my $netbox = NetBox::Client->new(
             'baseurl' => 'http://localhost:8001',
             'token'   => 'authorization+token',
             'mode'    => 'rest',